 You have sickle cell anemia, which is also called sickle cell disease.
-That means your red blood cells may lose their normal round shape and become shaped like a half-moon.
+That means your red blood cells may lose their normal round shape and become shaped like a crescent or half-moon.
 These cells can't carry oxygen as well as normal, round blood cells.
 Sickle cell anemia runs in families, and commonly affects African-Americans and certain other ethnic groups.
 Sickle cell anemia is a genetic disease you get from a mutated (changed) gene passed down from each parent.
 Sickle cell "trait" happens when you get one mutated gene from one of your parents.
-Sickle cell trait usually does not have symptoms and is not serious.
+Sickle cell trait usually does not cause symptoms and is not serious.
 Neither the disease nor the trait can be passed from person to person by coughing or touching.
-Sickle cell anemia can be controlled, but not cured.
+Sickle cell anemia can be controlled, but not cured without a bone marrow transplant.
 Most newborns are now tested for sickle cell disease at birth.

 A sickle cell crisis happens when many sickle cells stick together and pile up in the blood vessels.
 During a sickle cell crisis, you may have severe pain in the chest, stomach, arms, and legs.
 The crisis can last for hours, or even days, and can happen several times a year.

 Tips for taking care of yourself at home include:

 Watch for sores (ulcers) on your legs.
 These are caused by poor blood flow and are a sign that the sickle cell anemia is not under control.

 If you snore or sometimes stop breathing during sleep, be sure to tell your healthcare provider.

 Get treatment for any other medical condition, such as diabetes.
 This is important to avoid complications of sickle cell anemia.